Utilising Explainable Techniques for Quality Prediction in a Complex Textiles Manufacturing Use Case

 Related papers

-Tree ensemble methods are known for their effectiveness in supervised classification and regression tasks.
+Tree ensembles are very popular machine learning models, known for their effectiveness in supervised classification and regression tasks.

-Our work aims to extract an optimized list of rules from a trained tree ensemble, providing the user with a condensed, interpretable model.
+Our work aims to extract an optimized list of rules from a trained tree ensemble, providing the user with a condensed, interpretable model that retains most of the predictive power of the full model.

 arXiv Detail & Related papers (2024-06-30T22:33:47Z) - Optimized Feature Generation for Tabular Data via LLMs with Decision Tree Reasoning [53.241569810013836]